 North Korea’s government may hide these crimes from their population, and they may deny these atrocities to the UN, yet these camps are blatantly visible from above.
 North Korea seems to have done little to disguise their size and growth from satellites passing overhead.
 You can even see some of these structures in the old photos on Google Earth and other digital globes (go to 39.674163 N, 126.851406 E).
 Perhaps North Korea’s cavalier attitude about these camps is due to the general lack of attention they receive in world press.
 Amnesty International’s recent revelation about North Korean camps has garnered some attention in the New York Times and on NPR, but little in other mainstream news outlets.
 I don’t know which is more shocking, the fact that these camps exist in plain site, or the fact that after they are uncovered the world seems to shrug, and the major media hardly even seems to be covering it.
 In 2004, Japan’s FujiTV ran a video clip that was reportedly recorded at Yodok…but it eventual passed out of public perception as its veracity was impossible to determine.

 One place where concerns over North Korean prison camps seem to be growing is on the internet.
 There are many organizations aimed at raising awareness on conditions both in these prisons and in the nation in general, some religious others secular: LiNK, Helping Hands Korea, and The Committee for Human Rights in North Korea to name a few.
 There have been several documentary films about conditions in North Korea.
 Shadows and Whispers, now more than a decade old, explores the life of refugees.
 With regular cycles of famine, North Korea see millions go malnourished or face outright starvation every year.
 Many of those who flee these dire conditions go into Northern China.
 A good portion of those who are smuggled across the border are children, sent away by parents hoping that such an exodus will keep them alive.
 There, their lives seem little better as they face extremely high rates of human trafficking and police brutality.
 As China doesn’t officially categorize fleeing North Koreans as refugees, they are free to extradite them back across the border where many will face possible execution.
 The producers of Shadows and Whispers have made a portion of the film available for free online.
-Here is the 10 minute preview of the documentary:
+Here is the trailer of the documentary:

 In part, North Korea can starve its citizens, imprison them, and execute those who flee because they maintain such a tight control on public information.
 All news outlets are state controlled, and visitors are allowed little access to potentially ’embarrassing’ areas.
 Violators are dealt with harshly, both in Korea and China.
 Adrian Hong, founder of LiNK, was arrested in China for helping North Korean refugees.
 Even casual harassment helps silence would be detractors: one knowledgeable contact I spoke to was unable to go on the record because he/she has plans on returning to North Korea, and believed that being linked to an article critical of the regime would cause the nation to deny his/her visa.
 Apparently, googling your name is part of the application process.
 Use (and possession) of video cameras is tightly controlled, and foreign press agents are given little access.